 A new group of conservation organizations that has come together to identify and collaborate on the next wave of major projects in the Middle Illinois River’s floodplain and on its major tributaries.
 Facilitated by the Prairie Rivers Network, MIRCC presently includes TWI, The Nature Conservancy of Illinois, Ducks Unlimited, Audubon Chicago Region, Illinois Audubon Society, the Peoria Park District, and Prairie Land Conservancy.

 A partnership that brings together communities, government, and businesses that have committed to common goals and a shared action agenda for the transforming region in the Calumet and southeast Chicago lakefront areas.
+During 2017, Millennium Reserve is transitioning to become an independent nonprofit organization known as Calumet Collaborative.

 Mississippi River Network